Carrefour: Asia

-On March 11, 2015, Carrefour opened its first store is located in Yerevan Mall, Yerevan.
+On 11 March 2015 Carrefour opened its first store located in Yerevan Mall, Yerevan.
 It had around 7,000 m^{2} space (without offices).
 President Serzh Sargsyan was present at the opening.
 A second store was opened in Rossia Mall in downtown Yerevan.
-As of September 2025, Carrefour Armenia has two major stores (hypermarkets / markets) and several smaller “express” shops.
+As of September 2025, Carrefour Armenia has two major stores (hypermarkets / markets) and several smaller "express" shops.

 Between 2015 and 2024, Carrefour stores in Armenia were franchised by Majid Al Futtaim Group.
 In late 2024, Carrefour Armenia changed its franchise to Food Depot LLC and changed its logo to the original French logo.